flowr-analysis/flowr/wiki/Control Flow Graph.md

 <h4 id="cfg-call-links">Extra: Call Links</h4>

-The control flow graph is a view on the [dataflow graph](https://github.com/flowr-analysis/flowr/wiki/Dataflow-Graph): the dataflow analysis records the control flow while it walks the program, and <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/control-flow-graph.ts#L1087"><code>extractCfg</code></a> projects it into the shape the control flow analyses expect.
+The control flow graph is a view on the [dataflow graph](https://github.com/flowr-analysis/flowr/wiki/Dataflow-Graph): the dataflow analysis records the control flow while it walks the program, and <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/control-flow-graph.ts#L1113"><code><span title="The control flow of a whole analysis: the graph of what may run after what, along with the exit points (returns, breaks and nextes) the traversal collected on the way.">extractCfg</span></code></a> projects it into the shape the control flow analyses expect.
 Because of that, the interprocedural knowledge the dataflow analysis gained is available without a second pass over the program.